darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 In this section, the complete behavior of the rootkit is depicted.

 The rootkit initiates by checking whether the safe boot mode is disabled.
 This check is crucial because the rootkit is unlikely to function properly in safe boot mode due to the imposed restrictions.
-If safe boot mode is disabled, the rootkit proceeds to invoke the "CreateKeThreadForInjectingShellcode" function.
+If safe boot mode is disabled, the rootkit proceeds to invoke the "**CreateKeThreadForInjectingShellcode**" function.
 This function is responsible for creating a kernel thread specifically designed to inject the shellcode into user-mode processes, as illustrated in Figure 4.
 By creating a kernel thread dedicated to this task, the rootkit ensures efficient and controlled injection of the shellcode across multiple processes in the user-mode space.
 This injection mechanism enables the rootkit to gain control and execute arbitrary code within those processes, allowing for various malicious activities or privilege escalation.

 ![Figure 4: entre point of the rootkit](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image4.png)